MJalalkhan/MJalalKhan.github.io/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 4 years.
+I am a Full Stack Developer with over Three years of experience, I have honed my expertise in creating large-scale web applications mostly working on the frontend side utilizing cutting-edge technologies such as JavaScript ES5/ES6, ReactJS, NextJS, Angular, and Node.js.
+My proficiency in database management systems, including SQL, MySQL, and MongoDB, has enabled me to successfully develop and revamp a diverse range of websites and web applications.

 ---